Overview

 PiazzaAllows students to ask questions in a forum-type format.
 Instructors can moderate the discussion, along with endorsing accurate answers.– Viterbi: Contact

-Simple SyllabusProvides a centralized, template-driven syllabus management system that enables instructors to personalize digital syllabi quickly– KSOM: Contact
+Simple SyllabusProvides a centralized, template-driven syllabus management system that enables instructors to personalize digital syllabi quickly.– KSOM: Contact

 Top HatA student response, web-based system to poll students, ask for discussion prompts, present lecture material, and track attendance.– Dornsife: Contact